 - Teixeira LJ, Valbuza JS, Prado GF; Physical therapy for Bell's palsy (idiopathic facial paralysis).
 Cochrane Database Syst Rev. 2011 Dec 7;(12):CD006283. doi: 10.1002/14651858.CD006283.pub3.

 - Shargorodsky J, Lin HW, Gopen Q; Facial Nerve Palsy in the Pediatric Population.
 Clin Pediatr (Phila).
 2010 Feb 4.

-- Cha HE, Baek MK, Yoon JH, et al; Clinical features and management of facial nerve paralysis in children: analysis J Laryngol Otol.
+- Cha HE, Baek MK, Yoon JH, et al; Clinical features and management of facial nerve paralysis in children: analysis of 24 cases.
+J Laryngol Otol.
 2009 Dec 22:1-5.